liammcluckie/Low-Tide-Surf-Club/README.md

 3. Scroll down the page until you reach the 'GitHub Pages' section.

-4. Under the 'Source' label there is a dropdown box that is displaying 'None'.
+4. Under the 'Source' label there is a dropdown box displaying 'None'.
 Click on this and change the source to 'Master Branch', the page will now automatically refresh.

 5. Once the page has finished loading scroll back down to the GitHub pages section and it will be displaying the published website [link.](https://liammcluckie.github.io/Low-Tide-Surf-Club/)